WeAreFarmGeek/diplomat/README.md

 ### Which versions of Ruby does Diplomat support?
 Where did my ruby 1.9 compatibility go?

-Check out [Travis](https://travis-ci.org/WeAreFarmGeek/diplomat) to see which versions of ruby we currently test when we're making builds.
+Check out [GitHub Actions](https://github.com/WeAreFarmGeek/diplomat/blob/master/.github/workflows/ruby.yml) to see which versions of ruby we currently test when we're making builds.

 We've dropped ruby 1.9 support.
 You can still depend on Diplomat by directly using the `ruby-1.9-compatible` branch on github, although be advised it's not actively maintained anymore.